shakey-ltd/tornado-periodic-task-heroku/README.md

 #### 3. Keep heroku alive

-You can try NewRelict Heroku addon or http://uptimerobot.com
+You can try NewRelic Heroku addon or http://uptimerobot.com